Part 2: Playing in a Tournament

 Stick to the Plan

 The big jump you need to make to start succeeding in tournament scenarios (as long as you’ve got an OK list) is to ensure that you’re making a plan and playing towards it.
-Once you know what the mission is and what you’re playing against, try and think through how you want the game to play out in an ideal world.
-Once you’ve got that in your head, make sure that actions you’re taking with your units are aimed at making that beautiful dream a reality.
+We talked about having a plan last time in the sense of “strategy”, how you built your list and what its intended goals and style of play is.
+At the game level we’re talking “tactics,” what you actually do with your units in the specific game you’re playing.
+Once you know what the mission is and what you’re playing against, try and think through how you want the game to play out in an ideal world, and pick secondaries and plan your attack on the primary accordingly – and it’s worth mentioning here that an easy shortcut is to make sure you have at least a rough idea of your secondaries before you ever hit the table, so that you can go in confidently knowing your list can achieve them.
+It’s no good showing up and picking Retrieve Octarius Data when you’ve brought a pure Knights list which can’t actually do the action, or Grind Them Down when your whole plan is to throw waves of chaff into an elite enemy’s face.
+Once you’ve got that in your head, make sure that actions you’re taking with your units are aimed at making your beautiful dream a reality.
 This helps to ensure you get good value out of your units, which ultimately makes it more likely that you win!
 A very common thing to hear after someone has just lost a game is “I don’t know why I did that – I meant to kill X first, but I got hung up on Y and forgot all about it.”
 Don’t be that guy.

 Tighten Up Your Play